 Drive cautiously and do not exceed a speed of 50 mph/80 km/h.

-You must expect changes in vehicle handling such as lower track stability during braking, longer braking distances and changes in self-steering properties when close to the handling limit.
-These effects are more pronounced when driving with winter tires.
+Changes may occur in vehicle handling such as lower track stability during braking, longer braking distances and changes in self-steering properties when close to the handling limit.
+These properties are more noticeable with winter tires. ◀